Jacobh2/lisaspisslotter/README.md

 - [ ] Favourite Lisa quotes i nedre högra textfältet

 ## Backend
-- [J] Other way of handling winning IDs?
+- [x] Other way of handling winning IDs?
   - Be able to give a specific price
 - [x] Rename state to store
 - [x] Compress sounds to get better UX on phone/slower internet